OpenNewsLabs/one-regression-six-ways/README.md

 In each of these tools, I ran the regression, drew diagnostic plots to assess the model fit, tried to identify outliers, and created a dataset with the fitted values and residuals.

-I hope this will showcase the different approaches of each tool.
+I hope this will showcase the different approaches of each tool take toward running a simple linear regression.